Skip to content using Screen Reader

 www.idrt.com

-The Institute for Disabilities Research and Training, Inc. is an independent Commercial deaf-accessible (ASL) game developer for Windows.
+The Institute for Disabilities Research and Training. offers over 50 Commercial deaf-accessible (ASL) games for children and adults.

 Founded in 1997.
 Updated occasionally.